 (1) Purpose.
 The purpose of the no further action sites list is to identify:

-(a) All sites where Ecology or PLIA has determined no further remedial action is necessary under state cleanup law to meet the criteria in WAC 173-340-330(5)(b); and
+(a) All sites where ecology or PLIA has determined no further remedial action is necessary under state cleanup law to meet the criteria in WAC 173-340-330(5); and

 (b) For each listed site, whether institutional controls or periodic reviews remain necessary at the site.